 - i NOTE: After a hot spare rebuild, creating new partial virtual disk on the same Linux RAID disk is not supported. - 1.
-Enter the Dell PERC S140 Configuration Utility.
-See Entering the DELL PERC S140 Configuration Utility on page 27. - 2.
+Enter the Dell PERC S150 Configuration Utility.
+See Entering the DELL PERC S150 Configuration Utility. - 2.
 Click Virtual Disk Management > Manage Virtual Disk Properties. - 3.
 Select the virtual disk that is in the ready state from the drop-down menu. - 4.
 Click Manage Dedicated Hot Spares - 5.
-Select the physical disk that you want to be assigned as a dedicated hot-spare disk. - Click the link Add Hot Spare Disk.
+Select the physical disk that you want to be assigned as a dedicated hot-spare disk. - 6.
+Click the link Add Hot Spare Disk.
 Confirmation screen appears. - 7.
 Select Confirm and click YES to complete the dedicated hot spare disk assignment.